Civil cases: disputes between private citizens, governmental bodies, businesses, and organizations.

 Some counties have retained case files relating to specific types of legal actions, regardless of the date.
 This means that they are not available at the Minnesota Historical Society and researchers must inquire with the county court administrator or records office about access.
 The most notable instance of this is the Hennepin County District Court.
 It retained files dealing with family matters (including adoption and divorce), land, city charters, probate court appeals, and trusts, and destroyed many files dealing with miscellaneous money judgments.

-To order a court record fill out the order form on the Court Case Search Request page at our online store.
+District/county court case files can be ordered via the District/County Court Case File Research Request page at our online store.
 Please include any and all information you have about the record you are looking for.